 - 3% cashback on household bills

-There are no monthly payments for this account making it a great option for those who are unable to meet the high minimum payment requests of some other accounts.
-There is, however, a charge per month of three pound.
+There are no monthly payments for this account, which makes it a great option for those who are unable to meet the high minimum payment requests of some other accounts.
+There is, however, a charge per month of £3.

 The rewards you can earn on this account are similar to the Santander 123 account in that you can earn cashback on your household bills.
-As this account is a cheaper option than the Santander account it’s a great choice for those who pay a lot of household bills out of one account and would like to see some return on that.
-Although you would need to spend over £100 on bills per month to see any profit on this.
+As this account is a cheaper option than the Santander account, it’s a great choice for those who pay a lot of household bills out of one account and would like to see some return on that.
+Although, in order to see any profit on this, you would need to spend over £100 on bills per month in household bills.

-RBS state that there will be no limits to the rewards which you can earn and on average customers can earn around £120 per year in rewards,
+RBS state that there will be no limits to the rewards you can earn and on average customers can earn around £120 per year in rewards.

-- You are also able to exchange the rewards for gift cards or codes to spend at selected UK retails or donate to one of four charities.
+- You are also able to exchange the rewards for gift cards or codes to spend at selected UK retailers or donate to one of four charities.